abozio/Myliam2/doc/usersguide/source/intro.rst

 all individuals are simulated at the same time for one period, then for the next period, etc.

+..
+LIAM2 is already used in the MiDaL project and currently in the developpement
+.. of GenIPP (link) and other
+.. see in annexe a list of paper wrote with microsimulation model using Liam

 You can find the latest version of LIAM2 and this documentation at: http://liam2.plan.be